jimbotyson/draftbaseline/baseline.md

 -   Provide visualisations of adequate resolution.
 Low resolution screenshots are not suitable;

--   All visualisations include captions and where possible alternative text descriptions;
+-   All visualisations should include captions and where possible alternative text descriptions;

 -   The context and educational importance of the content should be clear using only the text or caption;

--   Colour is not used in visualisations as the only means of interpreting data;
+-   Colour should not used in visualisations as the only means of interpreting data;

 -   Be aware of the consequences of colour choice in visualisations.
 Consider colour combinations that affect colour blind users, for example red-green combinations;